Quality of life indicators - material living conditions

 Proportion of the dwellings having structural problems

-In 2017, some 13.3 % of the EU-28 population was living in low-quality housing (defined here as a dwelling with a leaking roof, damp walls, floors, foundation, or rot in its window frames or floor).
+In 2018, some 13.6 % of the EU-27 population was living in low-quality housing (defined here as a dwelling with a leaking roof, damp walls, floors or foundation, or rot in its window frames or floor).
 The existence of such problems was particularly acute for vulnerable groups within society.
-For example, almost a fifth (18.3 %) of the population in single-parent households lived in a dwelling with these problems, whereas the share for the population living in households composed of two adults where at least one of which was aged 65 years or over, was about half that recorded for single-parent households, at 9.8 % (see Figure 8).
+For example, almost a fifth (19.1 %) of the population in single-parent households lived in a dwelling with these problems, whereas the share for the population living in households composed of two adults where at least one of which was aged 65 years or over, was about half that recorded for single-parent households, at 10.2 % (see Figure 8).

-Among the EU Member States, the proportion of the population living in a dwelling with a leaking roof, damp walls, floors, foundation, or rot in the window frames or floor in 2017 peaked at 29.3 % in Cyprus, while shares above 20 % were also recorded in Portugal, Hungary, Latvia and Slovenia.
-On the other hand, there were five Member States where fewer than 1 in 10 persons experienced living in low-quality housing, namely Malta, Czechia, Sweden, Slovakia and Finland (where the lowest share was recorded at 4.2 %).
+Among the EU Member States, the proportion of the population living in a dwelling with a leaking roof, damp walls, floors or foundation, or rot in the window frames or floor in 2018 peaked at 30.2 % in Cyprus, while shares above 20 % were also recorded in Portugal, Hungary, Latvia and Slovenia.
+On the other hand, there were five Member States where fewer than 1 in 10 persons experienced living in low-quality housing, namely Sweden, Czechia, Malta, Slovakia and Finland (where the lowest share was recorded at 4.6 %).

-In most EU Member States, the proportion of the population living in single-parent households that faced low-quality housing in 2017 was higher than the average for the total population, although there were exceptions in Greece, Spain, Latvia, Sweden and Romania.
-A relatively high share of the population living in single-parent households faced living in such conditions in Hungary, Ireland, the Netherlands and the United Kingdom, as each reported a share for this subpopulation that was at least 10.0 percentage points higher than the average for the total population.
+In most EU Member States, the proportion of the population living in single-parent households that faced low-quality housing in 2018 was higher than the average for the total population, although there were exceptions in Bulgaria, Romania, Cyprus, Lithuania and Italy.
+A relatively high share of the population living in single-parent households faced living in such conditions in Denmark, Belgium and Germany, as each reported a share for this subpopulation that was at least 10.0 percentage points higher than the average for the total population.

-In comparison, for most EU Member States a lower than average share of the population in households composed of two adults where at least one of them was aged 65 years or over faced living in low-quality housing; this was particularly true in Belgium, the United Kingdom, Denmark and Germany.
-By contrast, there were seven Member States where a higher proportion of the population living in such households faced living in low-quality housing (compared with the total population); this was particularly the case in Malta, Croatia, Estonia, Cyprus and Latvia.
+By comparison, for most EU Member States a lower than average share of the population in households composed of two adults where at least one of them was aged 65 years or over faced living in low-quality housing; this was particularly true in Belgium, Luxembourg and Denmark.
+By contrast, there were six Member States where a higher proportion of the population living in such households faced living in low-quality housing (compared with the total population); this was particularly the case in Malta, Czechia, Croatia, Greece, Italy and Latvia.

 Source data for tables, figures and maps(MS Excel)